ColinDuquesnoy/MellowPlayer/README.md

 ## Browser plugins:

+For licensing reason, we do not ship the the flash player plugin and the widevine DRM plugins in our official releases.

+Note that spotify now requires qt webengine to be compiled with proprietary codecs, which is not the case in our official releases.

-- Most services requires flash ppapi plugin to work.
+Most services requires the flash **ppapi** plugin to work, you can download it on adobe's website.

-- Spotify requires widevine plugin for chromium.
+Spotify requires the widevine plugin which can be taken from a google chrome installation.
+See http://blog.qt.io/blog/2016/06/03/netflix-qt-webengine-5-7/

 ## Bundled 3rd-parties